 In recent years, pollution has also been all over the news because of global warming.
-This is an increase of the earth’s atmosphere that is caused by a high level of CFCs, carbon dioxide, and other forms of pollutants.
+This is an increase in the earth's atmosphere caused by a high level of CFCs, carbon dioxide, and other forms of pollutants.
 Because of the potential effects of climate change, more nations are making an effort to reduce pollutants.
-Cardon dioxide – CO2 -- emissions are one of the biggest problems and occur through the combustion of oil, natural gas, and coal.
-Some nations are cutting down on their CO2 emissions by using alternative forms of energy such as solar and wind power.
+Cardon dioxide – CO2- emissions are among the most significant problems and occur through oil, natural gas, and coal combustion.
+Some nations are cutting down on their CO2 emissions by using alternative energy forms such as solar and wind power.

 However, there are still nations where pollution is a big issue.
-In 2018, the European Commission and Netherlands Environmental Assessment Agency released the EDGAR database, which tracks the fossil CO2 emissions by country.
+In 2018, the European Commission and Netherlands Environmental Assessment Agency released the EDGAR database, which tracks each country's fossil CO2 emissions.
 Based on this data, the highest emissions were from China.
-Next on this list was the United States, which had about half of the emissions of China but still a significant number.
-The nations that are part of the European Union had the third highest emissions based on this data.
+Next on this list was the United States, followed by the European Union countries.

 The top 20 nations with the highest CO2 emissions are:

 On the other end of the spectrum, we have nations that have very low CO2 emissions.
 Coming out on top is Faroe Islands.
 Anguilla and Kiribati also have very low emissions.
 Other nations with a low level of CO2 emissions are:

 - Saint Pierre and Miquelon

 - Sao Tome and Principe